MMmgame/holiday-search-google-maps/README.md

 ## Testing

 Extensive testing was required to be carried out at each stage of the project.
 After each function had been implemented testing was performed to ensure it was working correctly, or if any issue was found it could be corrected and retested before proceeding to creating the next function.

+The while designing the initial layout, a simple format was chosen for a mobile first approch.
+The layout was changed slightly to fill out the wider screens more, and make the results table more accessible and easier to see without having to scroll down further.
+Testing was carried out on a mobile device, tablet and medium and large screen devices to ensure the layout was adjusted for each screen size.
+Chrome, Internet explorer and Firefox were also used to check that the layout remained the same on each.

-Details of the scenarios used for testing are listed below:
+Scenarios used for testing are detailed below:

 1. Loading the map with set Longitude and Latitude Co-Ordinates:
     1. Open the page and ensure the map loads, some difficulties arose from trying to set up the API Key and no map was display.